 You can use this as an ESL kindergarten activity as long as your students know a reasonable amount of vocabulary.

 What you Need to Prepare for Mystery Box

 Before class, you will need to prepare a large shoe box or similar, by cutting a hole slightly larger than fist-sized and covering the hole.
 You can use garland or tissue paper, but a handkerchief is fastest and easiest.
 Whatever you use, the students should not be able to see inside the box, but they should be able to stick their hand inside.

 One by one, have students take turns feeling inside the box.
 As they feel, ask them questions about the size, shape, texture, etc. Once everyone has had a turn, review the answers students gave while feeling and elicit guesses as to what is in the box.
 As students guess items correctly, pull them from the box.
 If no one can guess some items, end by showing them to the class.

-Best for Smaller Classes
+This ESL Activity Works Best for Smaller Classes

 Due to the time involved with each child feeling inside the box, this activity is best suited to small classes.
 You can use anything (not sharp), but children’s toys are good for this, as well as letter magnets.

 1. In advance, prepare a large shoe box or copy paper box by cutting a hand-sized hole and then covering it with a handkerchief, so students can reach in but can’t see inside.